Carnarvoncochlea exigua

-Carnarvonchochlea exigua, more commonly known as Jardinella exigua is a small freshwater snail residing in North East Queensland, near Carnarvon Gorge.
-Carnarvoncochlea refers to the location of origin, whilst exigua derives from the latin word “exigus” meaning “small”.
+Carnarvonchochlea exigua, previously classified as Jardinella exigua, is a small freshwater snail residing in North East Queensland, near Carnarvon Gorge.
+Carnarvoncochlea refers to the location of origin, whilst exigua derives from the Latin word "exigus" meaning "small".

 Description

-C.exigua is a relatively small snail, with their shells only ranging between 1.2-1.7mm.
+C. exigua is a relatively small snail, with their shells only ranging between 1.2 and 1.7mm.
 The shell itself is translucent and thin, with its colour ranging from a pale orange-brown colour, to being completely colourless.
 It is quite smooth and less textured than most other snails in its genus.
 It has a trochiform shell, with a flattened base and an evenly conical spiral shape.
 The foot of the snail appears triangular in size and is generally not pigmented, with the exception of one patch of black behind the eye, and a few smaller patches around the snout.
 The sides of the foot are grey in colour.
 The radula of the snail consists of simple, concave teeth covering a tongue-like structure.

-One of C.exigua’s more defining characteristics would be its operculum.
+One of C. exigua's more defining characteristics would be its operculum.
 It is quite thin and pale yellow in colour.
 It is also uniquely narrow in comparison to other gastropods, with it only ranging within 0.7-0.92mm in length.
 Both males and females are not sexually dimorphic, with both genders having the same shell structure, colouring and proportions.
 The only point of differentiation between them is the presence of reproductive organs.
-Uniquely, most females of this species contain a rudimentary penis, a trait only shared with Carnovonochlea Carnobonensis, and occasionally Judinella jesswiseae.
+Uniquely, most females of this species contain a rudimentary penis, a trait only shared with Carnovonochlea carnobonensis, and occasionally Judinella jesswiseae.

 Habitat and distribution

 This species of snail is endemic to North Eastern Queensland, particularly in regions close to, or in, the Carnarvon Gorge National Park and Carnarvon Station Reserve.
 This region also resides in the Brigalow Belt bioregion.
-In 1984, C.exigua samples were found in three small springs between Dooloogarah, Carnarvon Gorge National Park and Carnarvon Station Reserve.
+In 1984, C. exigua samples were found in three small springs between Dooloogarah, Carnarvon Gorge National Park and Carnarvon Station Reserve.
 After revisiting the region in 2007, more samples were collected in Fig Tree Spring, Orange tree spring, Long Gully spring and Ti Tree spring.
-Despite being in close proximity, all the springs mentioned are not a part of the Great Artesian Basin, unlike most other estuaries in the area.
-Instead, the springs flow from tertiary basalts.
 The waterways are mainly found in isolated, densely forested regions.
 Its habitat is also well known for having high levels of biodiversity, with many endemic insect and plant species being present.

-Specifically, specimens of C.exigua reside in short, shallow streams consisting of silty sediments with a light current.
+Specifically, specimens of C. exigua reside in short, shallow streams consisting of silty sediments with a light current.
 Due to the streams originating from underground, the water quality is high, and as such is mostly unpolluted.